ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 With {{site.data.keyword.vmware-service_full}}, you can quickly provision a complete VMware® by Broadcom virtual data center (VDC) environment and control the capacity that is used to run VMware workloads.

 You can optionally deploy your VDC in a stretched vSAN™ resource pool.
 To deploy your VDC in a compute regional high availability (HA) resource pool, you must first create a stretched resource pool in your Cloud director site.
-For more information, see [Procedure to add stretch vSAN high availability resource pools to {{site.data.keyword.vcf-aas}} instances](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting#pvdc-adding-deleting-add-vsan-proc).
+For more information, see [Procedure to add stretched vSAN high availability resource pools to {{site.data.keyword.vcf-aas}} instances](/docs/vmware-service?topic=vmware-service-pvdc-adding-deleting#pvdc-adding-deleting-add-vsan-proc).

 When you choose to deploy your VDC in a compute regional HA resource pool, you must create a highly available network edge or disable the option to create a network edge.